denten-books/plain-text/main.md

 of singular thought, etched in monolithic tablets, whether made of silicone or of stone.

-The loose coupling of content to its underlying strata of form and matter also comes at a cost.
-As surface phenomenon, text hides the flows of power and control coursing beneath.
-While the occasional immateriality of code and text is a property worthy of conservancy, any notion of critique or critical thinking must also be able to reach beyond the plainly apparent to the veiled and the concealed.
+But, the loose coupling of content to its underlying strata of form and matter also comes at a cost.
+As surface phenomena, text hides the flows of power and control coursing beneath.
 For now, the text remains if not "at hand," then "at hand's length."
-But as books get smaller, "micrographic" writing moves closer and closer to the optic nerve: first as wearable technology (watches, glasses, pins), then as ingestible particle (smart dust, nanobots); and finally as something coupled directly into the nervous system and inscribed into the neural network of the brain (as the ultimate hard- or rather wetware platform).
-The movement from afar to within logically completes the program of "intellect augmentation," a program which begins not with Vannevar Bush, J.C.R.
-Licklider, and Douglas Engelbart (who used the term); and not with *Xerox*, the ultimate purveyors of radical surface reading, but with the invention of writing itself.
+But as books get smaller, "micrographic" writing moves closer to the optic nerve: first as wearable technology (watches, glasses, pins), then as ingestible particle (smart dust, nanobots); and finally as something coupled directly with the nervous system and inscribed into the neural network of the brain (as the ultimate hard- or rather wetware platform).
+The movement from afar to within logically completes the program of "intellect augmentation"---a program which begins not with Vannevar Bush, J.C.R.
+Licklider, and Douglas Engelbart (who used the term extensively), and not with *Xerox*, the ultimate purveyors of radical surface reading, but with the invention of writing itself.
 Reading "for meaning", in these not at all futuristic conditions[^ln3-reading], involves something akin to phenomenology as biological reverse engineering.

 [^ln3-reading]: All of the technologies I list here exist today (in the second decade of the twenty-first century) commercially, much beyond the prototype